Tarring Neville: Name

 Tarring is believed to be derived from either Tare(tar) ing(fort or stronghold) or Torr(Tower) ing(fort or stronghold) so it translates to the Tar Fort or Tower Fort.
 The most likely explanation for this name is to mean that this was where ships were waterproofed with tar.

 The place names ending in ing, inge or ings were usually found on higher ground, or in places which control strategic points, and appear to surround areas first settled by the Saxons.

-The Neville suffix was added after the Norman conquest in 1066 when the Neville family took ownership of the village.
+The Neville suffix was added after the Norman Conquest of England in 1066, when the Neville family took ownership of the village.

 Commerce

 South of the village, along the A26 road, is the Tarring Neville chalk quarry.
 The quarry produces high quality chalk used locally for the manufacture of plaster.
 The quarry has reserves to last until 2019.